Presenting Air Canada's digital identification system

 When creating your digital profile for digital identification on the Air Canada mobile app:

-- The app will prompt you to take a picture of your passport, scan the passport chip, then take a selfie.
+- The app will prompt you to take a picture of your passport or driver’s licence, scan the passport chip or your driver’s licence, then take a selfie.
 Facial recognition will take measurements of your face in both images, compare them, and authenticate you if the photos match.

-- If successful, a digital profile will be created on your device; your digital profile, which is sent to your device, will contain only your selfie, a unique identifier, and details from your passport.
+- If successful, a digital profile will be created on your device; your digital profile, which is sent to your device, will contain only your selfie, a unique identifier, and details from your passport or driver’s licence.

 - Your facial biometrics are immediately deleted and will not remain part of your digital profile.